 Charles Jennens is best known as the librettist of Handel’s Messiah, but he had a range of intellectual interests.
 This display brings together portraits, correspondence and printed documents reflecting the varied interests and achievements of this polymath of Georgian Britain.

-Visit on 23 June & 21 July and join a lunch time behind the scenes tour.
+Visit on 21 July and join a lunch time behind the scenes tour with Katharine Hogg, Gerald Coke Handel Collection Librarian.
 Tour starts at 2.00pm, free with admission, sign-up on the day.

 Join our free online talk, Charles Jennens: The Man Behind Handel’s Messiah on 13 July, delivered by writer and broadcaster Ruth Smith, leading expert on Handel’s oratorios and Jennens’s biographer, exploring his personality and his principles, his aims and his achievements, illuminating his fertile, and sometimes fractious, collaboration with Handel.
 Book your place in advance.

 Ruth Smith’s book, Charles Jennens: the man behind Handel’s Messiah, is now available to buy in the Museum shop.